solo-system/solo-system.github.io/about.md

 * no configuration required at point of installation (settings can be changed in the lab/office, and don't need to be set in the field)
 * versatile (any microphone, any battery etc...)
 * affordable to projects, people and organisations of all sizes in all countries
-* modular: broken units can be repaired and maintained
+* modular - broken units can be repaired and maintained
 * modifiable, tailorable, extensible - you can make changes to hardware and software to suit your needs